superhero1/ffritz/README-APP.md

 Installation
 ============

-The image is distributed as ffritz-app-VERSION.tar.
+The image is distributed as ffritz-app-puma7-VERSION-fos7.tar.
 To install it,

 - Copy it to the box NAS directory

-	scp ffritz-app-VERSION.tar root@192.168.178.1:/var/media/ftp
+	scp image.tar root@192.168.178.1:/var/media/ftp

 - Log in and install it

+	ffinstall image.tar CHECKSUM

+- OR install, terminate old and start new image/services:

-	ffinstall /var/media/ftp/ffritz-app-VERSION.tar CHECKSUM
+	ffinstall -r image.tar CHECKSUM

-  The checksum is the sha256sum listed on the download page, or generated by the build (packages/x86/ffritz/ffritz-app-VERSION.sha256sum).
+  The checksum (it is NOT the checksum of the tar file!) is the sha256sum listed on the download page, or generated by the build (packages/x86/ffritz/image.sha256sum).
   It is also contained in the file ffimage.sha256sum within the release .tar archive.

-- After the success message, restart the box (or read the next chapter)

 Steps performed by the startup script: